SamiKautto/TM_Minecraft/README.md

 - All the .java files are the source code of the project.
 Only relevant for programmers.

-Bugs:
+Issues:
-None known currently, but their existence can't be ruled out.
+If the user is using the software as intended, then there are none known.
+Though their existence can't be ruled out.
+There are some issues that arise from unintended use, like there being no duplicate protection when the user gives the alphabet.
+But as these problems arise from unintended use, solving them is a low priority.

 This project is not associated with Mojang or Microsoft.